abhiBose27/ShortestPath/README.md

-# We were given a real life project which we call the Snow Problem.
-Details are the in the report.
+## Snow problem: Find the cost effective path to clear the snow in the city of Montreal, Canada.

 ## Real: